Flashky/learn-unity/Prefabs.md

 3. Click **Overrides** and then **Apply all**.

 **Note:** If you modify just one of the Game Object instances without applying, then only that instance will be modified and not all the prefab.

+## Distinguising prefab values from instance values

+Any attribute different from the prefab will have the attribute name in **bold**.